Are retirement villages the future of retirement?

 Waiting lists

-Due to being a generally awesome place to live, there are wait lists for most retirement villages.
-And ever since the pandemic, demand has been driving further upwards as people search for the security of a village.
+As you’d imagine, there are waitlists for most retirement villages.
+And ever since the pandemic, demand has been driving further upwards as people search for the security that a village can offer.